-There are a raft of fun traditional and contemporary arts and cultural events throughout the city during this period, so make sure you have your car hire in Brisbane organised ahead of time so you can make the most of what the festival has to offer.
+There are a raft of fun traditional and contemporary arts and cultural events throughout the city during this period, so make sure you have your Domestic or Brisbane International Airport car hire organised ahead of time so you can make the most of what the festival has to offer.

 Here are some of the highlights of this festival.

 Chinese Lunar New Year